 The development of big data analytics in the last several years has been greatly facilitated by the access of huge amounts of information on hand-held devices, such as smartphones and tablets.
 In-memory databases have been an influential factor in this growth, but the cost of these databases is often prohibitive for businesses who are unable or unwilling to purchase them for expansion.
 As a result, many companies make errors when collecting large datasets for reports.

-What is a data point and the business decisions that you will make from it worth to you?
-When you look at data points, you need to be sure that you are looking at data that will lead you to correct business decisions, quickly.
-One mistake that we see all too often is companies not understanding what data to pull in, so they pull in everything and then try to sift through the chaos later.
-Data just for data’s sake is fundamentally wrong.
-If you’re looking at a data point and cannot make a business decision from it, then that data point is irrelevant; it's simply a dot on a screen.How positive are you that the supply chain data you're pulling in and looking at is the right data on which to base business decisions?
-You might not be.
-You might be chasing the proverbial white rabbit.
+What is the value of a data point and the business decisions that you can make from it?
+You need to ensure that you are looking at the right data that will lead you to the correct conclusions efficiently.
+A common issue is that companies do not know what data to collect, so they grab everything and try to make heads or tails of it later.
+Data without purpose is not useful; if you cannot make a decision from it, then it's merely a symbol on a screen.
+Are you certain that the supply chain data you're gathering and looking at is the appropriate data to make decisions from?
+You might not be - it could be like chasing a white rabbit.